-With 22km of creamy-white sands and cerulean waters, Cayo Coco effortlessly draws holidaymakers to its shores.
+With 22km of creamy-white sands and cerulean waters, Cayo Coco has some of the best beaches in Cuba, hands down, and effortlessly draws holidaymakers to its shores.
 The best beaches are clustered on the north coast, dominated by the all-inclusive hotels whose tendrils are gradually spreading along the rest of the northern coastline.
 Cayo Coco’s big three beaches, home to the all-inclusives and packed with boisterous activities, hog the narrow easternmost peninsula jutting out of the cay’s north coast.
 For a pocket of tranquillity, escape the main beaches and head to Playa Los Flamencos.
 The beach offers 3km of fine sands and transparent waters where tangerine-coloured starfish float through the shallows.
 There’s also good snorkelling out to sea.

-A more serene retreat than it’s rowdier neighbour Cayo Coco, tiny Cayo Guillermo boasts 4km of stunning near-deserted beaches.
-With such an abundance of largely untouched sand, there’s no shortage of options for a bit of solitude but one beach that shouldn’t be missed is gorgeous Playa Pilar.
+A more serene retreat than it’s rowdier neighbour Cayo Coco, tiny Cayo Guillermo Dropdown content boasts 4km of stunning near-deserted beaches.
+With such an abundance of largely untouched sand, there’s no shortage of options for a bit of solitude but one of the beaches in Cuba that shouldn’t be missed is gorgeous Playa Pilar.
 On the western tip of Cayo Guillermo, Playa Pilar is named after Ernest Hemingway’s yacht, Pilar, and was the author’s favourite hideaway in Cuba.
 With limpid clear shallows and squeaky-clean beaches, it is without doubt the top beach choice on Guillermo, if not in the entire cays.

-The northern cays, a network of small islets, interspersed by turquoise waters and mangrove colonies, form one of Cuba’s newest tourist resorts.
+The northern cays Dropdown content, a network of small islets, interspersed by turquoise waters and mangrove colonies, form one of Cuba’s newest tourist resorts.
 The cays are linked to the mainland by an impressive 48km causeway making the trip here all part of the adventure.
-At the far end of the chain lies Cayo Santa María, home to Playa Perla Blanca, one of the most splendid beaches in the area.
+At the far end of the chain lies Cayo Santa María Dropdown content, home to Playa Perla Blanca, one of the most splendid beaches in the area.
 It’s charm lies in its remote, untouched feel: it’s accessible, yet it has no facilities and is a bit of a trek to get to.
 But the journey, a total of 52km from the mainland, is worth it: the sand is as fine as it gets in Cuba.

-Playa Ancón is often touted as the best beach on Cuba’s south coast and it’s easy to see why: it’s one of the longest in the area and boasts a dazzling sweep of sand that arcs around glittering turquoise waters.
+Playa Ancón Dropdown content is often touted as one of the best beaches in Cuba and it’s easy to see why: it’s one of the longest in the area and boasts a dazzling sweep of sand that arcs around glittering turquoise waters.
 The beach may have put the area on the tourist map, but it has managed to keep a natural feel, with trees and shrubs creeping down to the shoreline.
-It’s a good jumping off point for snorkelling and diving in the reefs around the shoreline, plus Trinidad, Cuba’s colonial gem is just a stone’s throw away.
+It’s a good jumping off point for snorkelling and diving in the reefs around the shoreline, plus Trinidad Dropdown content, Cuba’s colonial gem is just a stone’s throw away.

 Simply translated as “turquoise beach”, it comes as no surprise to find that Playa Turquesa is one of the most beautiful beaches in the region.
 Filled with golden sand and bordered by mangrove forest at its eastern boundary, the shallow bay has a small coral reef a short swim offshore, while a strip of dense forest between the hotel Riu Playa Turquesa and the beach makes it feel perfectly undiscovered.